usoni01/take-home-engineering-challenge/README.md

 ### Data Storage

 You don’t need to use a database to store food truck data.
-Instead, your REST Service should use language native data structures (ie Set, List, Map, Stack, Heap, etc) to implement the in-memory data store.
-Please avoid using query and/or ORM frameworks like Linq, Hibernate, etc.
+Instead, your REST Service should use language native data structures (ie _Set, List, Map, Stack, Heap, etc_) to implement the in-memory data store.
+Please avoid using query and/or ORM frameworks(_ie Linq, Hibernate_).

 ### Service Requirements